Our privacy notice

 - Listening and addressing concerns and customer satisfaction surveys, customer focus groups and service improvement communications

-- Research and statistical analysis for matters affecting our regulated services (such as predicting water demand)
+- Research and statistical analysis for matters affecting our regulated services (such as understanding and predicting water demand, reducing water consumption, managing resources and drought prevention)

 - Managing legal claims